arapulido/katacoda-scenarios/progressive/step11.md

 As you have seen, VirtualServices can be used to bind traffic from a Gateway to a particular internal Kubernetes "host", but VirtualServices can be used to create rules to manage internal traffic as well.

 We are going to use VirtualServices in combination with [DestinationsRules](https://istio.io/latest/docs/reference/config/networking/destination-rule/) to be able to create a canary deployment for the `advertisements` service.
-Destination Rules are rules to configures what happens to your network traffic once it has reached the destination defined in a Virtual Service.
+Destination Rules are rules to configure what happens to your network traffic once it has reached the destination defined in a Virtual Service.

 We are going to create a second deployment of the `advertisements` container.
 Open the file called `manifest-files/istio/ads_v2/advertisements_v2.yaml`{{open}} Can you spot the differences between this deployment and the current one running on namespace `ns3`.
 You can see the differences running this command: `diff -u manifest-files/istio/ecommerce-istio/advertisements.yaml manifest-files/istio/ads_v2/advertisements_v2.yaml`{{execute}}